Superexpert/openai-changes-everything-com/episodes/clone-yourself-a-thousand-times-with-ai/index.markdown

 episode_id: "clone-yourself-a-thousand-times-with-ai"
 ---

-# Digital Twins: Cloning Yourself with AI | OpenAI Changes Everything Podcast Summary
+# Digital Twins: Cloning Yourself with AI | Move 37 Podcast Podcast Summary

-In this episode of the **OpenAI Changes Everything** podcast, host **Stephen Walther** interviews **Hassan Raza**, co-founder and CEO of **Tavus**, a groundbreaking startup creating digital twin experiences through advanced generative AI technology.
+In this episode of the **Move 37 Podcast** podcast, host **Stephen Walther** interviews **Hassan Raza**, co-founder and CEO of **Tavus**, a groundbreaking startup creating digital twin experiences through advanced generative AI technology.
 The conversation explores how digital twins can significantly alter how people interact, learn, and work.

 ## What is a Digital Twin?